andrewsgardner/vagrant-lamp-bootstrap/README.md

 ### Vagrant Destroy Workaround

-You may receive a warning message when doing a `vagrant destroy` that says something like the following:
+You may receive an error when doing a `vagrant destroy` like the following:

 ```